gbez/dukeConversations/cms/README.md

-#This is where the CMS website will live!
+# This is where the CMS website will live!
+## Team Members
+* Alice Dai
+* Cooper Edmunds